- Attend a minimum of four APA meetings:

 - Two APA September Component Meetings (including attendance at the Fellowship Forum)

-- Cultivate a professional network with psychiatrists through exclusive events and engagements with APA leaders.
+- Cultivate a professional network with psychiatrists interested in minority mental health and services through exclusive events through engagements with APA leaders.
 Establish relationships and peer-mentorship with a diverse group of resident fellows with similar career interests and goals

 - Maintain APA membership and good standing in one's residency program throughout the fellowship

 - Attend two consecutive APA Meetings, the APA September Components Meetings, and all fellowship related activities

 - Participate in the Fellowship Forum during the APA September Components Meeting

 - Participate on an assigned APA Council, Committee, or APAF work group where organizational decisions are made and gain an understanding of APA/APAF governance

 - Fulfill requirement of experiential field placement of up to 15 hours per month in a traditionally underrepresented community mental health setting

 - Participate in Fellowship teleconferences (a minimum of 50%)

 - Participate in mid-year and year-end evaluations with Fellowship Program Manager.

 - Contribute items for APA/APAF publications or the All Fellows' e-Newsletter.

 - Be an APA member